According to the Angel Island Immigration Station Foundation:

 From 1910 to 1940, Angel Island was the site of an Immigration Station that functioned as the West Coast equivalent of Ellis Island, although the Angel Island facility also enforced policies designed to exclude, rather than welcome, many Pacific Coast immigrants coming from eighty-two countries.

-This story came to us via Listenwise.
+This audio story from NPR provides additional context.
+It was provided to us from our colleagues at Listenwise.
 You can listen to it here.

 Listenwise helps teachers use stories from public radio in their classrooms.
 To find more public radio stories and lessons for your middle and high school ELA, social studies, and science classrooms you can sign up for a free Listenwise account!